news-ai/NewsAI/blog/content/how-to-make-an-instagram-timeline.md

 +++

+On our platform, we easily allow you to create an Instagram Trendline with your list.

-Import an existing sheet or add a new sheet with Instagram handles
+First, import an existing sheet or add a new sheet with Instagram handles.
+Adding Instagram handles will pull in the latest posts that the Instagram users have posted.

 ![](https://cloud.githubusercontent.com/assets/7796312/20083977/91d99134-a52d-11e6-9e0e-1dc243ffdd30.png)

-Click on "Show/Hide Columns" icon button on the top bar and activate some of the Instagram metrics columns you'd like to use (e.g. Instagram followers, comments, etc)
+Second, click on "Show/Hide Columns" icon button on the top bar and activate some of the Instagram metrics columns you'd like to use (e.g. Instagram followers, comments, etc).

 ![](https://cloud.githubusercontent.com/assets/7796312/20083981/992ac994-a52d-11e6-9ff6-b103755235f1.png)

+You should inactive the following columns:

 ![](https://cloud.githubusercontent.com/assets/7796312/20083999/ab2b154a-a52d-11e6-932c-7b232709456c.png)

-Select the contacts you'd like to generate the graph from (if you click on Selected column head, it will select all of the contacts)
+Next, select the contacts you'd like to generate the graph from (if you click on Selected column head, it will select all of the contacts).

 In the top right, there's a dropdown icon button called "Analyze" and click on "Instagram Trendline".

 ![](https://cloud.githubusercontent.com/assets/7796312/20084009/b32aba48-a52d-11e6-8c6e-b1b52a4bbe7e.png)

+After clicking on it, you should see the following panel:

+![](https://cloud.githubusercontent.com/assets/7796312/20084012/b95082ae-a52d-11e6-92ee-a98cc306e260.png)

 Voila!

-![](https://cloud.githubusercontent.com/assets/7796312/20084012/b95082ae-a52d-11e6-92ee-a98cc306e260.png)